UPOL-Plant-phenotyping-research-group/UAV-crop-analyzer/README.md

 2. Python virtualenv package is required.
 Open terminal and execute `python3 -m pip install virtualenv` (for Unix) or `py -m pip install --user virtualenv` (for Windows) command to install this package.

 ### Configure local environment
-Create your own local environment, for more see the [User Guide] (https://pip.pypa.io/en/latest/user_guide/), and install dependencies requirements.txt contains list of packages and can be installed as
+Create your own local environment, for more see the [guide] (https://pip.pypa.io/en/latest/user_guide/), and install dependencies requirements.txt contains list of packages and can be installed as

 ```
 Michals-MacBook-Pro:Repos michal$ cd UAV-crop-analyzer/